 If your ex-partner says in a form they send to the court called the acknowledgment of service form that they do not wish to defend the divorce petition, then you can apply for a decree nisi.

 This is the interim decree of divorce and basically means the court sees no reason why you cannot divorce.

 Once the decree nisi has been pronounced, you can apply after six weeks and one day to have the decree absolute granted.
 This is the formal court document that legally dissolves your marriage.

 For a more detailed look at process and paperwork, see our guide on how to get Divorced

-Very few cases involve only bringing the marriage to an end.
-Usually there are arrangements to sort out for the children of the family and the finances including property, investments, businesses, pensions and income.
+However, very few divorce cases involve only bringing the marriage to an end.
+Usually, there are arrangements to sort out for the children of the family and the finances including property, investments, businesses, pensions and income.

 To separate your finances, you must reach a financial settlement; a legally binding decision on how assets and wealth will be split now the marriage has ended.